 - The aptly-named Nosferatu clan from Vampire: The Masquerade and its spin-off TV series, Kindred: The Embraced.
 Their curse is hideous looks, no matter how pretty they used to be as mortal humans.

 - The Master from Buffy the Vampire Slayer.
 The interesting thing is that the vampires in that world usually look like normal humans most of the time and then put on their vampiric Game Face when they're about to do some vampire shit.
 The Master is so old that he's now in permanent Looks-like-Orlok-mode, and the other vampires are pretty impressed by it.

-- The Turok-han ubervamps from the final season also followed the Orlok mould.
+- The Turok-han ubervamps from the final season also followed the Orlok mold.

-- The TV-movie version of Salem's Lot makes the character Kurt Barlow look like Orlok, although in Stephen King's original novel he's depicted as a more standard vampire.
+- The TV-movie version of Salem's Lot makes the character Kurt Barlow look like Orlok, although in Stephen King's original novel he's depicted more like the Classical Movie Vampire.